TABLE OF CONTENTS

 Provided that the claimant also submits new evidence of either covered employment or exposure to a toxic substance, or identifies either a change in the Probability of Causation (PoC) guidelines, a change in the dose reconstruction methods or an addition of a class of employees to the Special Exposure Cohort (SEC).

 b.
 Initial Review.
-All correspondence in which a claimant explicitly requests a Final Decision be reopened, whether received in a district or FAB office, is forwarded to the DD responsible for the case file.
-Requests for reopening received in the National Office FAB (FAB-NO) are to be reviewed by the FAB-NO Branch Chief.
+The responsible staff person who screens the incoming reopening request in OIS is to direct the documentation to the DD responsible for the case file.
+Requests for reopening received in the National Office FAB (FAB-NO) are reviewed by the FAB-NO Branch Chief.
 The DD or FAB-NO Branch Chief is to conduct an initial review of the correspondence to determine whether the request is accompanied by new evidence, or other information, which is of a sufficiently compelling nature to warrant a reopening.

 c.
 Referral for Reopening Action.
 Once initial review of a reopening request is completed, the DD or FAB-NO Branch Chief is to determine the responsible party for issuing a reopening decision.
 In many instances, the DD will have authority to issue a reopening decision on his or her own authority, as delegated by the Director.
 The FAB-NO Branch Chief, however, does not have the capacity to reopen a Final Decision.
-Accordingly, he or she must decide the appropriate office to which the reopening request must be referred for review.
-The options available to the FAB-NO Branch Chief are to either refer the matter to a DD with jurisdiction over the case or to the DEEOIC Director.
-Circumstances in which a DD can reopen a claim are as follows:
+Accordingly, he or she is to decide the appropriate office to which the reopening request is referred for review.
+The options available to the FAB-NO Branch Chief are to refer the matter to a DD with jurisdiction over the case or refer it to the DEEOIC Director.
+Circumstances in which a DD can reopen a Final Decision are as follows:

 (6) Change in Law, Regulations or Policies.
 If the initial review reveals that the claimant has identified a change in the law, regulations, or policies governing the EEOICPA, the DD determines whether the nature and extent of such information satisfies the requirements of 20 C.F.R. § 30.320, and whether it is sufficient to warrant reopening.

 d.
 Denial of Request for Reopening.
-If the evidence submitted, and/or the change in law, regulations, or policies identified by the claimant, is insufficient to support a reopening, the DD issues a Denial of Request for Reopening.
+If no evidence is submitted, or if the evidence submitted and/or the change in law, regulations, or policies identified by the claimant is insufficient to support a reopening, the DD issues a Denial of Request for Reopening.

 4. Claimant’s Non-Specific Correspondence or Evidence.
-Once a Final Decision is issued, there may arise situations where non-specific correspondence or evidence is received.
-Under these circumstances, it is difficult to interpret the documentation to determine if the claimant is pursuing a challenge to a Final Decision.
-To address this problem, it will be necessary to first attempt to contact the claimant by telephone.
-This action is to be undertaken by the district or FAB office with possession of the case record at the time that the non-specific correspondence or evidence is received.
-As such, it is vital that the evidence be directed to the appropriate designation upon receipt.
+Once FAB issues a Final Decision, there may arise situations where a claimant submits non-specific correspondence or evidence.
+Under these circumstances, it is difficult to interpret the documentation to determine if the claimant is objecting to a particular Conclusion of Law referenced in the Final Decision.
+To address this problem, it is necessary for the staff person responsible for the claim to contact the claimant by telephone to ascertain his or her intent to pursue an objection.

-The claimant should be notified of the options available to him or her given the evidence submitted.
-These options include reconsideration within 30 days of the Final Decision (if applicable) or evaluation under the authority granted to the Director to reopen a claim.
-If the claimant provides clarification of his or her intention, a note is to be entered in ECS clearly documenting the information provided.
-Should the Claims Examiner (CE) or FAB representative not reach the claimant by phone within a reasonable period of time (approximately 3 days), and clarification cannot be obtained by telephone, it will be necessary to evaluate the evidence to determine the appropriate action to be undertaken.
+During contact with the claimant, the responsible Claims Examiner (CE) or FAB representative is to notify the claimant of his or her options, which may include reconsideration within 30 days of the Final Decision (if applicable) or evaluation under the authority granted to the Director to reopen a claim.
+If the claimant provides written or verbal clarification of his or her intention, the CE or FAB representative is to input a note in the Energy Compensation System (ECS) documenting clearly the information provided.
+Should the CE or FAB representative not reach the claimant by phone within a reasonable period (approximately 3 days), and clarification cannot be obtained by telephone, he or she will need to evaluate the evidence to determine the appropriate action to be undertaken.

 a.
 Non-Specific Correspondence or Evidence Received Within 30 Days of a Final Decision.
-If attempts to clarify the intent of the claimant are not successful, and the 30-day period granted to request reconsideration has not expired, a DO FAB Manager or the FAB-NO Branch Chief will need to determine if a sufficient basis exists to treat the documentation as a request for reconsideration.
-If it is determined that the evidence warrants reconsideration, FAB is to proceed with a decision.
-Otherwise, as explained later, the documentation may be added to the case record with no action taken other than to denote in the case record that the material was received and reviewed.
+If attempts to clarify the intent of the claimant are not successful, and the 30-day period granted to request reconsideration has not expired, a DO FAB Manager or FAB-NO Branch Chief is to determine if a sufficient basis exists to treat the documentation as a request for reconsideration.
+A DO FAB Manager or FAB-NO Branch Chief can delegate this responsibility to other FAB staff persons.
+If it is determined that the evidence warrants a reconsideration determination, a DO FAB Manager or FAB-NO Branch Chief ensures that the matter is referred to the proper FAB staff person to record the request as a reconsideration requiring action.

 a.
 Director’s Order Content.
 A Director’s Order contains three components.